SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/workspaces-not-enough-owners.md

 # Workspaces with Not Enough Owners

-{% hint style="information" %}
-Security and Complaince checks for Workspaces with Not Enough Owners are available in the XXXX plan and above.
-{% endhint %}

 On the Security & Compliance Checks section dashboard, click the **Workspaces with not enough owners** button to see the report.

 The Workspaces with Not Enough Owners screen opens, showing a list of all **workspaces with not enough owners assigned** to them.